GeethaJey/COVID-TPR/README.md

 Questions to investigate
 * How can we interpret the test positivity rate of a given region based on the characteristics of the population and interventions within that region?
-* How can the test positivity rate of a region be used inform decisions regarding testing and measures to contain the outbreak?
+* How can the test positivity rate of a region be used inform decisions regarding testing and interventions?

 Original Questions
 * How we interpret test-positivity rates?